haskellcamargo/capy-tracker/README.md

 - The request body will contain a JSON with a `type` entry (`SESSION` or `DURATION`)
 - When `SESSION`, `data` will contain the content of calling `collectData`
 - When `DURATION`, `data` will contain the number representation of the time interval

+A special thanks to [@ythecombinator](https://github.com/ythecombinator/), who provided me the logo!